 If you start receiving your Social Security or Railroad Retirement Board benefits at least four months before you turn 65, you’ll be automatically enrolled in Medicare.
 Otherwise, you must fill out an application online or contact your local Social Security office.
 You can enroll in Medicare during the following periods:

 In Mississippi, you can purchase short-term or temporary health insurance coverage.
 These policies have a defined term, which is usually three to 12 months in length.

 You might need short-term health insurance if you’re in between insurance policies due to a job change, missed open enrollment, or are waiting for Medicare coverage to start.

 Short-term health insurance policies typically cost less than ACA-compliant health plans with minimum essential coverage, so look at the policy to ensure it has the coverage you need.
 Short-term policies typically exclude preexisting conditions and pregnancy.

 Mississippi doesn’t require residents to have health insurance.
-The Affordable Care Act (ACA) requires insurance, but there is no longer a tax penalty if you don’t carry insurance.
+The Affordable Care Act (ACA requires insurance, but there’s no longer a tax penalty if you don’t carry insurance.

 No, you can purchase health coverage directly from insurance companies.
-However, if you’re eligible for and want to receive Advanced Premium Tax Credits, you must buy your insurance and enroll through the Health Insurance Marketplace.
+If you’re eligible for and want to receive Advanced Premium Tax Credits, you must buy your insurance and enroll through the Health Insurance Marketplace.
 Eligibility for tax credits is dependent on annual household income.